beforesemicolon/markup/docs/documentation/utilities/is-&-isnot.md

 html`${when(is(status, 'pending'), html`<p>loading...</p>`, html`<p>done</p>`)}`
 ```

 Both the `is` and `isNot` take two arguments, a state or some data, and a value or a checker.
 They will always return a boolean as the result.
+The second argument is optional and when not provided, it will check if the value is [truthy](https://developer.mozilla.org/en-US/docs/Glossary/Truthy) or [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy)

 ### RegExp